 - excessive bran alcohol

 Prevent fractures and falls

-- Because osteoporosis weakens your bones, it's important to take active steps to prevent fractures: always practise good posture when sitting or standing practise safe lifting techniques, using your legs and a straight back avoid lifting any heavy objects use rubber mats on bathroom and laundry floors to prevent slipping make sure you have good lighting, and create a clutter free environment to reduce trip hazards
+Because osteoporosis weakens your bones, it's important to take active steps to prevent fractures: always practice good posture when sitting or standing practice safe lifting techniques, using your legs and a straight back avoid lifting any heavy objects use rubber mats on bathroom and laundry floors to prevent slipping make sure you have good lighting, and create a clutter free environment to reduce trip hazards

 Are calcium supplements necessary?